Back

 MCultiva_Root

-• Cultiva OS framework drafted
+• Development of the Cultiva OS framework

 • Agronomists, plant physiologists, and biologists

-• Hydroponics, aeroponics, and controlled-environment agriculture specialists
+• Controlled-environment agriculture specialists

-• Substrate and nutrient system designers
+• Substrate and nutrient chemistry designers

-• Robotics and automation engineers for underground systems
+• Robotics and automation engineers

-• Infrastructure architects for repurposed or new subterranean sites
+• Infrastructure architects for underground environments

-• Project managers, builders, and logistics leads
+• Project managers and logistics leaders

 What Type of Builder Are You ?